-Broth is known to having high levels of glycosaminoglycan and chondroitin.
+Broth is known to having high levels of glycosaminoglycan and chondroitin, which is also considered good for those people who are mostly do brain storming work like web developer, mathematicians, teachers, doctors etc .
 You may remember these compounds as being part of a supplement known as glucosamine.
 This supplement has divided opinion on its effectiveness on joint care.
 So far the research has shown little to no benefit, either way it’s not going to cure arthritis or protect against chronically heavy training loads.

 Osteoarthritis is a condition caused by over use.
 Cartilage that encapsulate bone ends, become worn out.
 A person will feel pain due to bone on bone friction.
 The only treatment for this is surgical intervention and pain management.
 Cartilage cannot be regrown once the damage is done.

 A more recent study paper produced last year investigated bone broth diets and found they contained higher levels of lead.
 Although lead poisoning is highly unlikely, it does also stress the point to consider were the animal carcass is sourced, as there is potential undesirable contaminants.
 This is particularly important for city folk who may obtain animal bones from industrialised farms close city edges, which are common locations for chicken farms.